 - How to transfer your Destiny 2 account to Steam

-Classes, Subclasses, level, and power
+Classes, subclasses, level, and power

 Choosing a Guardian class

 For players unfamiliar with Destiny, the Titan class is the most forgiving.
-Titans effectively play like Tanks: They don’t get around the map as quickly as the other two classes, and their melee attacks also take longer to execute.
-That said, they also generally have greater resistance to damage, and their shields regenerate quicker when nearing death.
+Titans effectively play like tanks: They don’t get around the map as quickly as the other two classes, and their melee attacks also take longer to execute.
+That said, they also generally have higher resistance to damage, and their shields regenerate quicker when nearing death.
 Since they can take the most damage, the Titan should be your go-to class if you plan on flying solo.

 The Hunter’s skills focus on movement, from your Guardian down to your weapon.
 The Hunter has unique dodging abilities, too, along with possible reload and melee attack bonuses.

 The Warlock class winds up serving as the middle ground between the Hunter and the Titan.
-The Warlock is faster than the Titan but slower than the Hunter; more durable than the Hunter, but less resistant than the Titan.
-The Warlock is great for both close quarters combat — especially when it comes to clearing out large groups of enemies — and competent for long-range attacks.
+The Warlock is faster than the Titan but slower than the Hunter, more durable than the Hunter, but less resistant than the Titan.
+The Warlock is great for both close-quarters combat — especially when it comes to clearing out large groups of enemies — and competent for long-range attacks.
 Warlocks jump in a floating manner, as if they are ascending on a broomstick.

 The Warlock’s skills are both supportive and self-serving.
 Warlock’s can heal areas around them, including themselves, or increase attack temporarily.